What was Travis Jankowski thinking?; Max Scherzer outduels Zack Wheeler and the Phillies

 Fans were too stunned to boo, but several loud expletives were heard from the crowd.

 Realmuto struck out on the next pitch.
-Brad Miller then popped up to end the game – then the boos came.
+Brad Miller then popped up to end the game.

 That’s exactly what they got.